Yad Mordechai: History

-During the 2023 Israel-Hamas war, in which more than 1,200 Israelis and foreigners were killed, Hamas gunmen attempted to infiltrate the kibbutz.
+During the October 7 attacks and massacres, in which more than 1,200 Israelis and foreigners were killed, Hamas gunmen attempted to infiltrate the kibbutz.
 The kibbutz security team repulsed the attack, emerging from the gate to engage the attackers and chasing them from the area.
 The kibbutz was also the target of several rocket attacks.

 Economy

 The Yad Mordechai honey, jam and olive oil brands have been partnered with the Strauss Group, an Israeli food products manufacturer.